 Making the cornbread batter

-- In a large bowl add the cornmeal, flour, baking powder, baking soda, salt and pepper and whisk to combine.
+- In a large mixing bowl add the cornmeal, flour, baking powder, baking soda, salt and pepper and whisk to combine.

 - Add the corn, shredded cheddar cheese, and the green and red bell peppers.
 Mix together thoroughly.